We believe that outstanding care starts with outstanding people.

 Posting #: PMPM-0125

-Posting Date: March 31, 2025
+Posting Date: May 9, 2025

 Application Deadline: Until Filled

-Manager, Project Management and Planning – Permanent Full-Time
+Manager, Project Management and Planning– Permanent Full-Time

-If you would like to work with a team of professionals who are committed to enriching the lives of patients, we invite you to join Runnymede Healthcare Centre as Manager, Project Management and Planning
+If you would like to work with a team of professionals who are committed to enriching the lives of patients, we invite you to join Runnymede Healthcare Centre as a Manager, Project Management and Planning

 Position summary: